ed-donner/llm_engineering/README.md

 ### The most important part

-The matra of the course is: the best way to learn is by **DOING**.
+The mantra of the course is: the best way to learn is by **DOING**.
 You should work along with me, running each cell, inspecting the objects to get a detailed understanding of what's happening.
 Then tweak the code and make it your own.
 There are juicy challenges for you throughout the course.
 I'd love it if you wanted to push your code so I can follow along with your progress, and I can make your solutions available to others so we share in your progress.

 ## Setup instructions